 To grow Dianthus Barbatus, follow these tips:

-- The flowers are edible with a mild flavor.
-Used as a garnish.
+Dianthus flowers appear in mid summer.
+The flowers are edible with a mild flavor and can be used as a garnish.

 Varieties of Dianthus